revblaze/AppleMusicUltra/README.md

 vibing:    .dark                 .dark              30%
 ```

-Styles are the top-layer effects that appear over every theme type.
-Using `setTheme`, they can be set to overlap your object-based theme to add some vibrant effects; or alternatively, they can be set to blur your system background using `Theme.isTransparent = true`.
+Styles are the top-layer effects that overlay the `fxWebView`, as well as determine `.light` or `.dark` appearance modes.
+Using `Theme.style`, they can be set to overlap your object-based theme to add some vibrant effects; or alternatively, they can be set to blur your system background using `Theme.isTransparent = true`.

-## Custom Themes
+## Custom Themes <sup>Temporarily Disabled</sup>
 ![Apple Music Ultra](Media/Custom.gif)
 Setting a custom, user-selected image is as simple as prompting the user for the `URL` path of their `file://` and setting it as the `media` property.